 You can start to experience these benefits for yourself with our Lion’s Mane mushroom powder.
 It is a high-quality, certified organic supplement with no fillers to ensure you receive the maximum benefit possible.

-Real Mushrooms offers two Lion’s Mane products, one in capsule form and one in loose powder form.
+Real Mushrooms offers two Lion’s Mane extract products, one in capsule form and one in loose powder form.

 Real Mushrooms’ organic Lion’s Mane capsules are loaded with powder that is extracted for maximum potency and made of the pure, organic fruiting-body.
 The ease of taking capsules makes this option a popular choice, since the dosages are pre-measured.